uptownhr/nuxtathon/README.md

 I have Just started working on this but currently allows you to login with github using a passport extension.
 Other things to come are

+- [x] hot reloading of express routes as a serverMiddleware in Nuxt
 - [x] passport integration (github auth)
 - [ ] User model
 - [ ] Admin Pages